The Portland Remodel ReviewAn editorial resource for Portland homeowners

 How long does a Portland kitchen remodel take?

-Plan on 8–14 weeks of construction for a full luxury kitchen, plus a design and procurement phase beforehand.
-Custom cabinetry and specialty stone often set the schedule, so ordering early matters.
+Budget 8–14 weeks of construction for a full luxury kitchen, plus a design and procurement phase before that.
+Custom cabinetry and specialty stone usually set the schedule, so the longest-lead orders should go in first.

 Do I need permits to remodel my kitchen in Portland?

-Yes — most kitchen remodels that move plumbing, gas, or electrical require City of Portland permits.
-A design-build contractor handles this for you.
-Firms in the FIR program can streamline qualifying inspections.
+Usually.
+Most kitchen remodels that move plumbing, gas, or electrical need City of Portland permits, and a design-build contractor handles that for you.
+A firm in the FIR program can get qualifying inspections done in the field, which saves weeks.

 What makes a kitchen remodel 'high-end'?